Can Stress Stop Hair Growth?

 Hair loss due to stress is not permanent in most cases.
 Usually, when the cause of stress is gone or at least minimized, hair will start to grow back as normal.
 But if your hair loss problem goes on for too long or refuses to let up, we recommend seeing your GP as soon as possible.

-More than that, it also helps to take better care of your hair so that it is less susceptible to the causes of hair loss, stress-related or otherwise.
+More than that, it also helps to learn how to take care natural black hair so that it is less susceptible to the causes of hair loss, stress-related or otherwise.
 You can start by adopting the right hair care regimen based on the type of hair you have.
-If you are black, we have a helpful article on black hair care for beginners to get you started!
+If you are black, we have a helpful article on how to stimulate black hair growth to try and help you reverse the circumstances for the better!

 Furthermore, you will also want to avoid habits that cause hair loss in the first place, such as roughly handling your hair, using too much heat, tying your hair in tight hairstyles, and not wearing a hat in the sun, among many others.

 But even if stress-related hair loss is temporary, it can be just as frustrating as permanent hair loss.
 After all, no one wants to have their hair thin out on top of dealing with so much stress.
-If you feel that you need some extra help, Allurium Beauty has the best hair growth serum specially formulated for African hair.
+If you feel that you need some extra help, Allurium Beauty has the best products for growing African American hair.
 With our hair loss treatment, you can stop hair loss in its tracks and make your hair stronger than ever!

 All that said, don't let hair loss keep you from living your best life.
 Get the Allurium Hair Growth Serum now and let it work wonders on your crowning glory.